Scroll progress bar

 5. Serum/Booster

-In the evening, the reference booster is the Retinol Booster, the ultimate anti-age booster, to be used only at night because it can make the skin more sensitive to UV rays.
-For blemishes or post-inflammatory spots, the Niacinamide + Azeloglycine Booster.
+In the evening, the go-to booster is the Retinol Booster, the gold standard anti-aging booster, which should only be used in the evening because it can make your Skin more sensitive to UV rays.
+For blemishes or post-inflammatory dark spots, theNiacinamide + Azeloglycine Booster.
 For hydration, the Hyaluronic Acid + Ceramides Booster.

-6. Eye Contour
+6. Eye Contour Gel

 7. Face Cream

-What to add from time to time
+What to add occasionally

-• Targeted treatments: apply only to the affected area.
-Purifying gels should be applied directly to the blemish, both before and after cream.
-Brightening gels, before cream, once or twice a day.
+• Spot Treatments: apply only to the affected area.
+Purifying gel treatments should be applied directly to blemishes, both before and after moisturizer.
+Brightening gels, before moisturizer, one to two times per day.

-If you don’t know your skin type, take the Skin Type Quiz: we’ll guide you in just a few minutes.
+If you don’t know what your Skin type is, take theSkin Type Quiz: we'll help you choose in just a few minutes.

-Advice from Dr. Maria Pia Priore
+Dr. Maria Pia Priore's Advice

-— Dr. Maria Pia Priore, pharmacist, cosmetologist, and founder of Skin First®
+— Dr. Maria Pia Priore, pharmacist, cosmetologist and founder of Skin First®

 Avatar